sigcsets/sigcse2016/authors/papers.md

 -   The conference supplies a projector but not a laptop.
 You will need to **bring a laptop or arrange to use one from another attendee**.
     You may want to contact your session chair or other speakers in your session to arrange sharing.
-(If neither you, the other session speakers, nor the session chair have a laptop, send an email to .)
+Please contact the Program Chairs (email addresses below) if you need further assistance in this regard.

 -   Bring a **backup copy** of your presentation on a USB stick.
 Session chairs may request that presenters arrange to make all presentations